What is a PPA? The Guide to Power Purchase Agreements

 There is a direct correlation between VPPA options becoming more popular and corporates wanting to aggregate demand in multiple countries, or source renewables in locations that it may prove more competitive to do so.
 Learn more about the concept by reading our Understanding the value of a Cross-border PPA: A guide for corporates guide.

-Renewable attributes are energy credits, renewable energy certificates, etc.
+Vocabulary Tip: Renewable attributes are energy credits, renewable energy certificates, Guarantees of Origin (GoOs), etc…

 Financial PPA

 In addition to various contractual forms, PPAs come with different underlying structures and with different forms of hedging that will distribute the diverse energy risks between the buyer and seller.
-Some of the most common forms include pay-as-produced, annual, or monthly baseload.
+Some of the most common forms include Pay-as-Produced (PaP), annual, or monthly baseload.

-In mature PPA markets, availability of Pay-as-Produced (PAP) is decreasing due to cannibalization concerns, and demand for Baseload PPAs is on the rise.
+In mature PPA markets, the availability of the PaP structure is decreasing due to cannibalization concerns, and demand for Baseload PPAs is on the rise.
 Read more on the drivers behind volume preferences in our Baseload PPAs: Essential tips for developers and lenders guide.

 Initial offers do not feature details.
 They contain only core commercial conditions.
 We call them Term Sheets.